Black History Month

 Black musicians & performers pioneered during the golden age of jazz, creating new musical forms and gaining worldwide acclaim for their talent and work.

-Billie Holiday, Louis Armstrong, Thelonious Monk, Ella Fitzgerald, John Coltrane, Nat King Cole, Nina Simone, Dizzy Gillespie, Sarah Vaughan, Charlie Parker, Miles Davis, Cleo Laine, Duke Ellington, Abbey Lincoln, and Count Basie all get the stylish Art & Hue pop art treatment in the jazz icons collection in tribute to enduring jazz singers & musicians.
+Billie Holiday, Satch, Thelonious, John Coltrane, Nat King Cole, Nina Simone, Dizzy, Sarah Vaughan, Charlie Parker, Miles, Cleo Laine, the Duke, Abbey Lincoln, and Count Basie all get the stylish Art & Hue pop art treatment in the jazz icons collection in tribute to enduring jazz singers & musicians.

 Naomi Campbell